New York City Car Accident Attorney

 - $25 per day for household help

-- $2,000 in death benefits.
+- $2,000 in death benefits

 Uninsured motorist insurance will help if you get into a crash with someone who doesn’t have insurance or with a hit-and-run driver.
 Drivers can also purchase optional supplemental uninsured/underinsured motorist insurance up to $250,000 per person and $500,000 per accident.

-Compensation for NYC Car Accident Victims
+Compensation For NYC Car Accident Victims

 A New York City car accident attorney can fight for fair compensation after a disastrous car accident.
 What is fair will depend on the extent and costs of your injuries, as well as the impact they will have on your future.
-The lawyer you hire can determine how much you receive from an insurance company or other defendant.
+The lawyer you hire can determine how much you receive from an insurance company or another defendant.
 The types of compensation, however, remain the same:

 - Medical coverage